My Approach

 I tend to be a good fit for those seeking a slower, more thoughtful approach to therapy—often during periods of transition, burnout, or a sense of inner disconnection.
 My work is relational and collaborative, shaped by the belief that meaningful change happens within a steady, attuned therapeutic relationship.
 I have a private art studio space where I welcome my in-person clients for treatment.
 I also offer remote care for those who prefer to conduct there from the comfort of their home.

-Alongside conversation, I may integrate creative and experiential practices, including painting, collage, pastel and charcoal when it feels supportive.
-These approaches offer a gentle, non-verbal way to engage with inner experience—particularly when words are difficult or the nervous system needs a different entry point.
-No artistic background is needed; the emphasis is always on inner process rather than outcome.
+Alongside conversation, and with your permission, I may invite you to experience the gifts of therapeutic arts- including guided meditative painting, and charcoal to experience the profound healing effects of light, darkness and color.
+These approaches offer a gentle, non-verbal way to engage with your inner experience—particularly when words are difficult or the nervous system needs a different entry point.
+No artistic background is necessary; the emphasis is always on inner process rather than outcome.

 I’m attentive to safety, consent, and autonomy, and I work in a way that honors the impact of trauma and lived experience.
 I strive to offer a space that is welcoming, inclusive, and respectful, especially for those who have felt unseen or misunderstood in other therapeutic settings.

 I understand that beginning therapy or finding a new therapist can feel vulnerable and overwhelming.
-My aim is to offer a grounded, steady presence—one that supports reflection, integration, and meaningful growth in your life.
+My aim is to offer a grounded, steady presence that supports you in finding reflection, integration, and meaningful growth in your life.

 Training & Education